 In addition, it also provides a host of other remedies such as the right to reduce the rate of work progress or to suspend work or the securing of direct payment from the principal.

 Asian International Arbitration Centre (AIAC) provides support for Alternate Dispute Resolution (ADR) mechanisms like CIPAA.
-Earlier, its predecessor was Kuala Lumpur Regional Centre for Arbitration (KLRCA) in Malaysia.
+The AIAC was previously known as the Kuala Lumpur Regional Centre for Arbitration (KLRCA) in Malaysia.
 Since its inception, AIAC has administered over 1,400 adjudication cases with 2017 recording the highest number of adjudication cases.

 As AIAC is the adjudication authority, it is responsible for conducting adjudication training programs regularly.
 This is done to regulate and maintain the high standards of Malaysian adjudicators.

-To complement CIPAA, the construction industry payment and adjudication regulations 2014 and their construction industry payment and adjudication (exemption) order 2014 also came into effect on 15th April 2014.
+To complement CIPAA, the Construction Industry Payment and Adjudication Regulations 2014 and the Construction Industry Payment and Adjudication (Exemption) Order 2014 also came into effect on 15th April 2014.

-The arbitration time fixed for completion of procedures under CIPAA is 90 days.
-The following listicle provides a brief overview of the CIPAA procedures:
+The arbitration time fixed for completion of procedures under CIPAA is 106 working days.
+The following list provides a brief overview of the CIPAA procedures:

-- Claim of Payment – It is required to be served by the unpaid party on the non-paying party under section 5 of the CIPAA.
+- Payment Claim – It is required to be served by the unpaid party on the non-paying party under section 5 of CIPAA.

-- Payment Response – To be served by the non-paying party to the unpaid party within 10 working days according to section 6, CIPAA.
-A payment claim by the claiming party shall be stated for the whole amount or any amount.
-While the other party (who disputes) needs to state the amount disputed and the reason for the conflict.
+- Payment Response – To be served by the non-paying party to the unpaid party within 10 working days according to section 6 CIPAA.
+A Payment Response needs to set out the amount disputed, whether the whole amount claimed or any part thereof, as well as the reason for the dispute.

 - Representation – Sec.
-8, CIPAA provides for self-representation of the parties or by any party appointed by them, including solicitors.
+8, CIPAA allows parties to be either self-represented, or be represented by any representative including solicitors.

-The adjudication proceeding carried out under the CIPAA procedure is binding unless it is set apart by the High Court.
-The matter is settled by both parties in writing.
-The conflict is decided by arbitration or the court.
-There can also be a stay on the adjudication decision according to Sec.
-13 and 16 of the Act.
+The adjudication proceeding carried out under the CIPAA procedure is binding unless it is set aside by the High Court, the matter is settled by both parties in writing, or the dispute is decided by arbitration or the court.
+The grounds for setting aside is set out in sec.
+15 CIPAA.
+There can also be a stay of the Adjudication Decision pursuant to sec.16 CIPAA.

 Advantages of CIPAA procedures: